Thrive is the leading charity in the UK using gardening to change the lives of disabled people.

 A research programme underpins Thrive’s work to provide evidence and improve understanding.

 Gardening can help individuals accomplish many things.
 It can help rebuild a person’s strength after an accident or illness, and can provide a purposeful activity for someone coping with a difficult period in their life.
-It can lift moods and help people to connect with others, reducing isolation by forming friendships and improve communications skills.
+It can lift moods and help people to connect with others, reducing isolation by forming friendships and improving communications skills.

 People can learn new things, gain qualifications in horticulture and improve skills such as initiative, co-operation, patience, concentration as well as numeracy and literacy skills.